Hybrid Field Education – Clinical Pastoral Education (FE-CPE) Program

 - Apply to the Hybrid FE-CPE program.

-- If you are accepted as one of the 8 students in the program, you will attend the Monday afternoon section of FE 103 & FE 104, along with the other students in Field Ed.
+- If you are accepted as one of the 8 students in the program, you will attend the Monday evening section of FE 103 & FE 104, along with the other students in Field Ed.
 The Hybrid FE-CPE program only meets on Monday afternoons.
 Each week, you will meet as a FE-CPE hybrid cohort with the ACPE Certified Educator.
 The program will require additional paperwork and occasional meetings outside of class, just as it would if you took CPE independently.

 Meet the Hybrid FE-CPE Program Supervisor